Provider Datalab – Installation Guide

 Pin exact provider and function versions or digests in your GitOps source and upgrade them intentionally after validation.

 Keycloak-managed access is supported: the composition automatically provisions the workspace client, groups, roles, role bindings, and memberships.
 At the same time, the provider is intentionally only a workspace provisioning building block.
-In many production deployments it is better to delegate authentication to the platform, for example to the ingress layer with oauth2-proxy, while keeping auth.type = none in the Datalab environment configuration.
+In many production deployments it is better to delegate authentication to the platform, for example to NGINX Ingress with oauth2-proxy or APISIX with the openid-connect plugin, while keeping auth.type = delegated in the Datalab environment configuration.

-When installed, a Datalab will provision a vcluster (if enabled) and launch the Educates tooling stack (VS Code Server, terminal, storage browser, plus preinstalled tools like awscli and rclone).
+When installed, a Datalab will provision a vcluster (if enabled), launch the Educates tooling stack (VS Code Server, terminal, storage browser, plus tools like awscli and rclone), wire in object-storage credentials, and reconcile any requested platform-managed data services.

 Step 2 – Install the Configuration Package (after dependencies)